stonkol/ultra-simplified-chinese-char/README.md

 # ultra-simplified-chinese-char

-A new Chinese Character System for faster writting, easy to read is small text and more.
+A new Chinese Character System for faster writting, easy to read in small text, easy to learn for non-chinese speaking people and more.

 Don't be too serious, open your mind and be creative.